Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Corrects the category of one or more transactions' with the HTTP method (PATCH) and endpoint path, making the verb+resource relationship explicit.
-It also distinguishes itself from sibling tools like openfinance_list_transactions and openfinance_list_categories by referencing them as sources for IDs.
+The description clearly states the verb 'corrects' and the resource 'category of one or more transactions', with the endpoint.
+It distinguishes from sibling tools like openfinance_list_transactions by specifying the source of IDs.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.